Meet The Team

 Who Are We?

-Underwood Counseling & Consultation, PLLC was established in 2014 in McKinney, Texas, by Lucy F. Underwood PhD LPC-S who saw her community was lacking in providers who were effectively trained in trauma recovery therapy and in working with complex mental health issues.
+Underwood Counseling & Consultation, PLLC was established in 2014 in McKinney, Texas, by Lucy F. Underwood PhD LPC-S NCC who saw her community was lacking in providers who were effectively trained in trauma recovery therapy and in working with complex mental health issues.

 After spending over 20 years as an administrator, program director, and staff therapist in public and private psychiatric hospitals, public community mental health centers, and residential substance abuse programs, Dr. Underwood transitioned to private practice bringing innovative and empirically supported trauma therapy to clients who previously only had options of traditional talk therapy and/or medication management.